Home Siding Restoration & Refinishing in Los Angeles

-Teak Master has more than 20 years experience performing the lost art of exterior wood restoration.
-Our trained craftsmen have years of skilled knowledge restoring and protecting wood homes, shingles, siding, pergolas, garage doors, wood trim, and front doors.
-We always perform correct cutting edge restoration techniques, suggest the finest coatings and colors, and establish a maintenance schedule to keep your investments looking fresh and beautiful all year round.
+Teak Master has more than 20 years of experience performing the lesser-known art of exterior wood restoration.
+Our trained artisans have years of experience and professional knowledge in restoring and protecting wood homes, shingles, siding, pergolas, garage doors, trim, and front doors.
+We always use meticulous, advanced restoration techniques and suggest the optimum coatings and colors for your project.
+In addition, we’ll help you establish a maintenance schedule to keep your investments looking fresh and beautiful all year round.

 Wood Home Restoration Technique

-Once the wood has been cleaned or stripped, sanding will remove remaining debris and expose fresh new wood.
-For surfaces such as shingles or rough sawn lumber, sanding is not an option and other methods may be employed to achieve a clean debris free area.
-Restoring intricate surfaces such as front doors, garage doors, and window trim is a slow and calculated process that takes a great amount of skill and patience to preserve molding and carvings.
+Once the wood has been cleaned or stripped, sanding removes the remaining debris and exposes fresh new wood.
+However, sanding is not an option for some surfaces, such as shingles or rough-sawn lumber, so other methods are needed to achieve a clean, debris-free area.
+Restoring intricate surfaces such as front doors, garage doors, and window trim is a slow and calculated process.
+It takes great skill and patience to preserve detailed molding and carvings.

 Protecting New Exterior Wood Surfaces

 The best way to keep your new investment protected and looking its best is to use the correct coating for your specific surface and wood type.
 The proper finish is essential because it lays the groundwork for keeping the wood in peak condition through periodic maintenance.
 We understand we have one shot at achieving your desired color, opacity, sheen, and overall aesthetic, and that’s why we work closely with every client to ensure we achieve the exact look they want.